mcv-m6-video/mcv-m6-2021-team3/Week3/README.md

 ### Task 2.2: Tracking with a Kalman Filter

 Tracking results when it is used the Kalman method.
+These results are computed using the detections achieved by YOLOv3.

 | Threshold | 0.3 | 0.5 | 0.7 |
 | :---: | :---: | :---: | :---: |